 - Approved Applicants may not engage the same accounting firm and/or CPA who performed any production accounting and/or post-production accounting for the approved project.

-- For a listing of CPAs who have met the legal qualifications and attended a CPA Orientation Seminar 2.0, click here.
+- Approved Applicants shall select from the CFC list a CPA who has met the legal qualifications and attended a CPA Orientation Seminar 2.0.

 - Applicants shall email the Tax Credit Program at CFC Incentive Program and inform the CFC to change the project’s online portal status to Phase 4 once the CPA initiates the audit process.

 - AUPs and all final documentation must be submitted in the format specified on the Final Documentation Checklist.
 Paper copies must be submitted in a soft cover press binder with labeled tabs.